novatorem/plan/README.md

 Idea -> Plan

-Heavily inspired by the CSC318 course in UofT.

 ## Developing

 Once you've created a project and installed dependencies with `npm install` (or `pnpm install` or `yarn`), start a development server: